paldhous/ucb/2015/dataviz/md_raw/class3.md

 ![](./img/class3_31.jpg)

 Notice that the `Income group` filter lists the options in alphabetical order, rather than income order, which would make more sense.
-To fix this, selec `Income group` in the data panel, select `Manual` sort, edit the order as follows and click `OK`
+To fix this, right-click on `Income group` in the data panel and select `Default Properties>Sort`.
+At the dialog box below, select `Manual` sort, edit the order as follows and click `OK`:

 ![](./img/class3_32.jpg)